What Is Protein Fasting? The Surprising Benefits of Protein Cycling

-If you are interested in staying younger and building muscle by spending less time working out (and who isn’t?), of course it makes sense to hack autophagy.
+If you’re interested in staying younger, bodybuilding and maintaining a healthy body weight by spending less time working out (and who isn’t?), it makes sense to trigger autophagy.

 Why protein fasting isn’t super intuitive

 It turns out you might think you are protein fasting if you aren’t.
-This is most likely for one of three reasons:
+Here are a few potential reasons why:

-- You are eating foods you don’t realize contain protein because we don’t think of them as typical high protein sources.
-What, broccoli has a little protein in it?
+- You’re eating foods you don’t realize contain protein because we don’t think of them as typical high-protein sources.
+Of course, it’s intuitive that protein shakes are loaded with protein.
+But did you know that broccoli has a little protein in it?

-- By law, the government allows companies to label anything with less than one gram of protein per serving as having zero grams.
-Even if you are reading labels closely, you won’t know if you are getting a few grams of protein if you eat five times the normal serving.
+- You aren’t accounting for serving size.
+By law, the government allows companies to label anything with less than one gram of protein per serving as having zero grams.
+If you eat more than the recommended serving size, you might inadvertently eat a few grams of protein.

-- You aren’t sure what a protein-free day of eating might look like, or how to count/measure in grams, or something like that (read below for easy hacks to these problems).
+- You aren’t sure what a protein-free day of eating might look like or how to count/measure in grams.
+(Read below for easy solutions with Bulletproof Protein Fasting.)